awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-using-volumes.md

 **To make an EBS volume available for use using the Disk Management utility**

 1. Log in to your Windows instance using Remote Desktop\.
-For more information, see, [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.
+For more information, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.

 1. Start the Disk Management utility\.
 On the taskbar, open the context \(right\-click\) menu for the Windows logo and choose **Disk Management**\.
 **Note**